 Typically, restaurants offer happy hour pricing on weekdays.
 The times for happy hour vary from mid-day to early evening – and some places have all-day happy hours.

-Before heading off to a happy hour, do a little research to find out what the actual prices will be.
-For example, a 50% Off appetizer deal is great…unless the appetizers are priced higher than the entrees.
-Half priced cocktails might sound tempting, until you find out that drinks cost $18.
+First, do a little research to find out what the actual prices will be.
+For example, a 50% Off deal may seem like a great frugal appetizer…unless that appetizer is priced higher than the entrees.
+Half priced cocktails might sound tempting, until you find out that stated menu price of the drinks is $18.

 #2 Loyalty Rewards